nitxiodev/jupyter-multi-download/README.md

-# jupyter-multi-download
+# jupyter++
-Just a simple button to download multiple files at once from jupyter.
+Adds different functionality to *jupyter vanilla*, such as: download several files at once or view images/csv on browser tabs.

 # How to install
 - Download Tampermonkey for Google Chrome/Chromium or Mozilla Firefox.